Nehanda Abiodun: Life on the run

 In 1978, Abiodun stopped using Dalton as her name.
 She also went by, at various times, Cheri Cotton, Betty Carter, Betty W. Carter, Elizabeth Carter, Laverne Dalton, Laverne Cheri Dalton, and "Flame".

 She lived in Havana, Cuba since about 1990.
 She was a rap music activist there.
 She gave advice about African-American history, poetry, and world politics to up-and-coming Cuban hip-hop artists such as Yosmel Sarrias and Maigel Entenza Jaramillo of Anónimo Consejo.

 She stated "rap music is...the voice of protest...[with which] we can educate and organize around the world.
 It puts a whole different light on the word globalization...Wherever you go...in the world, from New Zealand to Timbuktu, there are rappers.
 Wherever you go!
 And once you step out of the U.S., a large part of that global community of hip hoppers are progressive.
 Seriously, because most of it comes from the indigenous people of that particular place".

+Death

+Abiodun died at her home in Havana on January 30, 2019 at the age of 68 after a period of declining health.
+Her death would be confirmed by historian Henry Louis Taylor Jr., who had been working on her biography.

+Despite this, the FBI's website still lists Abiodun as a fugitive.